-- Mow at the end of the growing season or during the winter (when vegetation is going into dormancy).
-Avoid mowing when plants are coming out of dormancy. - Mow only when vegetation height is 17 inches or more. - The minimum mowing height is six (6) inches.
-Mowing height may be reduced to a minimum of four (4) inches for winter snowstorm preparation. - Small saplings and brush (stems up to 2 inches in diameter) within the mowing cut swath should be mowed to the same height as grasses and broadleaf plants.
+- The minimum mowing height is six (6) inches.
+Mowing height may be reduced to a minimum of four (4) inches for winter snowstorm preparation. - Small saplings and brush (stems up to 2 inches in diameter) within the mowing cut swath must be mowed to the same height as grasses and broadleaf plants.